-Below is an outline of the Donor Scholarships that were available to student applicants during Gage Academy of Art’s 2019-20 academic year.
+Below are the Donor Scholarships available to student applicants for Gage Academy of Art’s 2020-2021 academic year.
 Requirements for each scholarship are determined by the individual, corporate, and foundation donors.
 The application deadline for the 2020-2021 academic year has been extended to August 15!

 Past and present systems of oppression have resulted in the voices, practices, and ideas of Black, Indigenous and People of Color (BIPOC) being excluded and marginalized from access to art education and support, resulting in glaring disparities of representation of their experience within the field of visual arts and society.
 These artists contribute to the cultural vitality and civil discourse of our nation.
 Committed to social justice in a diverse democracy, Gage Academy of Art is dedicated to providing opportunities for BIPOC artists to advance in their careers through art education.